soh09/2048_NEAT/README.md

 - This is the first time I'm having to actually profile my code to determine which lines are taking up precious runtime.
 It's been pretty interesting.
 - I'm using the kernprof tool, which allows me to profile the performance of each line
     - \# of hits, and total time it took that run that line
+- Check logs/runtime_analysis.md for details, but reduced runtime by a factor of 10n
+- Completely rewrote 2048 implementation using a single 64 bit integer to represent the board, and bitwise operations for game transitions

 #### Optimizing NetworkGenome.distance()
 - I'm trying various things like
     - early stopping (if the speciation threshold is met at certain points in the code, return, instead of continuing to the end)